-This country-specific Q&A provides an overview to Shipping laws and regulations that may occur in United States.
+This country-specific Q&A provides an overview of Shipping laws and regulations applicable in United States.

 What system of port state control applies in your jurisdiction?
 What are their powers?

 The United States Coast Guard is responsible for port state control and enforces compliance with regulations under the International Convention for the Safety of Life at Sea (SOLAS), the International Convention for the Prevention of Pollution from Ships (MARPOL), and the International Ship & Port Facility Security (ISPS) Code and other applicable laws and international conventions on vessels trading in U.S. ports.

 The Coast Guard is authorized to conduct examinations and enforce compliance with the laws and regulations within its ambit, and to detain or deny entry to the territorial waters of the United States for vessels operating outside of acceptable standards.
 The Coast Guard may issue civil penalties for deficiencies, and vessels subject to a detention may be required to post a bond or letter of undertaking covering the amount of the penalty to gain entry to a U.S. port or obtain clearance to depart, or as security for possible fines.

 The Coast Guard also functions as a law enforcement agency that may conduct criminal investigations separately or in coordination with other federal agencies, such as the Department of Justice and the Environmental Protection Agency, which may result in the issuance of fines or other sanctions, including in some circumstances criminal prosecution, for violations of security and environmental regulations.